acieroid/scala-am/README.md

 Scala-AM: A Framework for Static Analysis of Dynamic Languages

 # Goal
-The goal of this artefact is to experiment with abstract machines and scalaam.language semantics.
-Currently, the artefact's implementation is focused towards experiments with scalaam.modular analyses.
+The goal of this artefact is to experiment with abstract machines and language semantics.
+Currently, the artefact's implementation is focused towards experiments with modular analyses.
 Additionally, semantics for R5RS Scheme are present.

 # Usage